-A film I only heard about very recently, ‘Serenity’ is a sci-fi/mystery written and directed by Steven Knight, best known for his work on the smash-hit show: ‘Peaky Blinders.’
+A film I only heard about very recently, ‘Serenity’ is a sci-fi/neo-noir mystery written and directed by Steven Knight, best known for his work on the smash-hit series: ‘Peaky Blinders.’
 Although I thought the film looked interesting initially, it has received a lot of bad reviews since it’s release from both critics and audiences alike, so I decided I’d give it a watch and decide for myself.

 Plot Summary: When ‘Baker Dill,’ a lone fisherman who escaped from his past to a remote island, meets with his ex-girlfriend: ‘Karen.’
-She begs ‘Dill’ to save her and their young son from her new, violent husband by taking him out to sea on a fishing excursion, only to throw him to the sharks and leave him for dead…
+She begs ‘Dill’ to save her and their young son from her new, violent husband by taking them out to sea on a fishing excursion, where, when the time is right, they can throw him to the sharks and leave him for dead…

 The story and setting of the film definitely feel very fresh for this genre, mostly due to the film seeming like more of a straight drama at first before changing drastically later down the line.
 ‘Serenity’ also delivers its narrative in a very unusual fashion, editing between scenes at a very quick-pace.
 Keeping the story always in constant motion and placing small seeds which lead into bigger reveals later into the runtime.
 Some of which only get small appearances for viewers paying close attention.
-Sadly for viewers paying close-attention, the CGI on display here isn’t the most impressive.
+Sadly, for these same viewers, the CGI on display here isn’t the most impressive.

-Matthew McConaughey, Anne Hathaway and Jason Clarke all give decent performances here, at points however they do feel a little ‘off.’
+Matthew McConaughey, Anne Hathaway and Jason Clarke all give decent performances here, at points, however, they do feel a little ‘off.’
 Whilst I’m sure this is intentional, as it fits with the film’s atmosphere, it can sometimes be distracting from the story itself.
-Jason Clarke’s performance as ‘Frank Zariakas’ I really enjoyed in particular, as here he plays a completely different character to how we are used to seeing him.
+Particularly, I deeply enjoyed Jason Clarke’s performance as ‘Karen’s abusive husband: ‘Frank Zariakas,’ as here, Clarke portrays a completely different character then the ones we are used to seeing him take on.